ekinyuksel12/TurkeyWeather/README.md

 api.getCenterInfo('Trabzon', 'Ortahisar'); //You can pass the name of the center
 ```

-This function will return the general information about a center like (name, altitude, lat, long, centerID).
+This function will return the general information about a center such as the name, province, geographical coordinates, and identifiers.
 This function is to be used for getting the centerID of a center using its name.
 But there is a internal converter for all functions.

 ```js
 {